SleevefishYoo/MyTASpace/README.md

-# LaurierCP317MyLorisSpace
+# LaurierCP317MyLorisSpace<br/>
-Laurier CP317 Spring 2019 MyLorisSpace
+Laurier CP317 Spring 2019 MyLorisSpace<br/>
-This is where LORIS and MyLearningSpace come together.
+This is where LORIS and MyLearningSpace come together.<br/>
 More info to be added.